 Crystal: Sapphire, convex

-Back: Solid, engraved, circular cutout over balance wheel
+Back: Solid, engraved, circular cutout over the balance wheel